:quality(10):blur(10))

 Insurance offers valuable protection for the most important (and often expensive) things you own, like your house or your car.
-When you experience a loss, your insurance company steps in to save the day—financially speaking.
 When you file a claim, it’s the job of the insurance claims adjuster to ultimately determine how much money you’re owed.

 What does an insurance claims adjuster do?

-In a nutshell, insurance claims adjusters are responsible for handling insurance losses.
+In a nutshell, insurance claims adjusters are responsible for handling and investigating insurance claims.

 “Adjusters are initially charged with investigating the cause of the loss that generated the insurance claim, and documenting and quantifying the resulting damages,” says Mark Snyder, a claims subject matter expert at Hi Marley, a communication platform for the insurance industry.